UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week02/lecture02.md

 ## Homework grading

- * Homework points will be listed as reference, all HWs will be graded out of 100%, all HWs are worth the same
+ * All HWs will be graded out of 100%, all HWs are worth the same
  * We *will* drop a HW score

 ---